 I am an Assistant Professor in the School of Computer and Cyber Sciences at the Augusta University.
-My research interests include mobile computing, computing for development, ubiquitous computing, wireless sensor networks, sensor-enhanced computing, edge computing, and smart applications.
-Specifically, I am interested in using devices, sensors, services, and interfaces to create computer systems that integrate seamlessly into a user’s environment allowing technology to fade into the background of daily life.
-I often combine systems research with building edge technology to support global health, humanitarian assistance, and international development by creating software frameworks to simplify building and managing domain-specific mobile applications in resource-constrained environments.
-For information services to be successful in resource-constrained environments, software needs to be robust and flexible enough to be composable by non-programmers and be deployable by resource-constrained organizations using primarily consumer services and devices.
-Isolating reusable framework components from the user-configurable application components can reduce the skill required to customize applications.
+My research interests include mobile computing, cybersecurity, computing for good, ubiquitous computing, sensor-enhanced computing, edge computing, and smart applications.
+Specifically, I am interested in using devices, sensors, services, and interfaces to create secure computer systems that integrate seamlessly into a user’s environment, allowing technology to fade into the background of daily life.
+My research focuses on building, secure, configurable, resilient systems for heterogeneous environments.
+For information services to be successful in resource-constrained environments, software needs to be secure, robust, and flexible enough to be composable by non-programmers and be deployable by resource-constrained organizations.
+Isolating reusable framework components from the user-configurable application components can reduce the skill required to customize applications

 Before joining Augusta University, I completed my PhD at the University of Washington's Paul G. Allen School of Computer Science & Engineering where I was one of the founders of the Open Data Kit Project.